Hurricane Iwa: Impact

+The last female Kauaʻi ʻōʻō (Moho braccatus) was lost in the storm.
+Her mate was recorded singing in solitary until he went silent and presumably died in 1987, marking the extinction of their species.

 Aftermath

 Three days after Hurricane Iwa passed the state, Governor George Ariyoshi declared the islands of Kauai and Niʻihau as disaster areas and began filing papers for a federal disaster declaration.
 On November 28, five days after the hurricane struck, President Ronald Reagan declared the islands of Kauaʻi, Niʻihau, and Oʻahu as a disaster area.
 The declaration allocated federal funds to aid the affected citizens.
 The state Department of Education decided to close all schools on Kauaʻi indefinitely.

 The thousands of residents without power celebrated Thanksgiving by cooking turkeys on outdoor grills or smokers.
 Army and Air Force planes delivered 20,000 Thanksgiving rations to the thousands left in temporary shelters.
 The United States military also airlifted generators to Kauaʻi due to several days of power outages.
 By three weeks after the hurricane, utility crews restored power to nearly all major areas in Oʻahu, while 5,000 remained without power in Kauaʻi.
 By around a month after the hurricane passed the island, utilities were restored to most of the entire island.
 All roads and highways were cleared, as well.
 One 25th Infantry Division soldier at Schofield Barracks died while cleaning up after the hurricane.
 Two people died in a traffic accident due to malfunctioning traffic lights.
-Following the storm, significant redevelopment occurred in Poipu, where the hurricane flooded areas several hundred feet inland.
-Hurricane Iniki struck the same area ten years later.
-Officials estimate a hurricane similar to Iwa striking Oahu in 1992 could cause up to $7.5 billion in damage (USD).

 Retirement

-The Central Pacific Hurricane Center retired the name Iwa subsequent to the storm and replaced it with Io.
-However, in 2007, the CPHC revised the four rotating lists of tropical cyclone names and replaced the name Io with Iona before it could be used.
-Iwa was the first retired hurricane in the Central Pacific since the modern system of using Hawaiian naming began in the early 1980s, and it remains one of only four to be retired as of 2015.
+In 1983, the World Meteorological Organization retired the name Iwa from the Central Pacific lists of tropical cyclone names.
+It was initially replaced with Io, which was changed to Iona in 2007.
+Iwa was the first name retired in the basin following implementation of the modern system of Central Pacific tropical storm naming.